 IS IT POSSIBLE TO GET LICE FROM HALLOWEEN COSTUME?

-As always, the big lice risks are hugging, selfies, and horseplay - activities were the heads touch.
+As always, the big lice risks are hugging, selfies, and horseplay - activities where the Halloween heads touch.
 Head lice cannot jump or fly, so they usually stay in the hair, passing directly from person to person.
-When it comes to catching head lice costume masks and hats that are shared directly between people can potentially transmit lice from one head to another.
-However, without access to a human scalp, any head lice on an inanimate object will die within about a day, so they don’t survive long in dirty clothing.
+When it comes to catching head lice costumes, masks, and hats that are shared directly between people, like when trying on a potential costume, can potentially transmit lice from one head to another.
+Can wigs get lice?
+Wigs are like hats; they are in direct contact with your hair, but lice cannot live on them for more than a day, so you won’t likely find lice in wigs.
+When there is no access to a human scalp, any head lice on an inanimate object will die within about a day, so lice don’t survive long on dirty clothing.

 - Keep your mask to yourself: don’t share items that touch the hair.
 Give items 36 hours before someone else wears them; that’s long enough for any lice on them to die.